The Public Scholar Program is a multi-faceted initiative with the following objectives:

 A short 2-3 min self-produced video where applications introduce themselves and their research

 Scholars will be selected based on the above criteria as well as applicants’ current GPA.

 Applicants must have been admitted to candidacy by the application deadline.

-Recipients must remain current in their program while holding the award.
+Recipients must remain current in their program and program time limit while holding the award.

-Recipients must be available for training beginning in January.
+Recipients must be available to attend the program events and workshops beginning in January.